 Alexa Medrano, PA-C

-Was born and raised in Eagle Pass, TX where she was a cheerleader during her high school years.
+Alexa Medrano was born and raised in Eagle Pass, TX, where she was a cheerleader during her high school years.
 She graduated from Eagle Pass High School and received her Bachelors in Biology from the University of the Incarnate Word.
 She later received her Masters in Physician Assistant Studies from the University of Texas Health Science Center in San Antonio.
 She is board certified by the NCCPA and a member of the American Academy of Physician Assistants and Texas Academy of Physician Assistants.
 Whether you are a devoted athlete or a weekend warrior, Alexa looks forward to assisting you with your recovery and getting you back in the game!

 Diego Mascorro PA-C